-TEFL/TESOL courses are a waste of money?
-Say what?
-Fact or opinion?
-It's an opinion.
+Are you wondering whether TEFL/TESOL courses are worth it?
 Whether a course is worth it or not for you I don't know.
 I wrote this piece quite a while ago and it was inspired from my prior experience, which includes the frequent lies and bad marketing tactics that I see some TEFL providers tell to get you to buy.
 There are definitely reasons why getting some training and taking a course is a great idea, but in this article I will be playing the role of devil's advocate.

 If you're thinking of teaching English in Asia and taking a TEFL or TESOL course, you should be able to separate the facts from the fiction.